Three-component Bose-Einstein condensates and wetting without walls: Abstract

 \section{Abstract}

-From Gross-Pitaevskii (GP) theory for ultracold gases it is predicted that phase-segregated three-component Bose-Einstein condensates (BEC) feature a wetting phase diagram that depends only on atomic masses and scattering lengths.
-This is unique in theories of surface and interfacial phase transitions and provides a new opportunity for experimental observation of wetting phenomena in BEC mixtures.
-Previous GP theory for two-component BEC relied on an {\it ad hoc} optical wall boundary condition, on which the character and location of the wetting phase transitions depend sensitively.
-This boundary condition dependence is eliminated by adding a third component and treating the three phases on equal footing.
-An unequivocal wetting phase diagram is captured, with phase boundaries calculated analytically using an extension of the established double-parabola approximation.
+In previous work within Gross-Pitaevskii (GP) theory for ultracold gases wetting phase transitions were predicted for a phase-segregated two-component Bose-Einstein condensate (BEC) adsorbed at an optical wall.
+The wetting phase diagram was found to depend on intrinsic atomic parameters, being the masses and the scattering lengths, and on the extrinsic wall boundary condition.
+Here we study wetting transitions in GP theory without an optical wall in a setting with three phase-segregated BEC components instead of two.
+The boundary condition is removed by replacing the wall with the third component and treating the three phases on an equal footing.
+This leads to an unequivocal wetting phase diagram that depends only on intrinsic atomic parameters.
+It features first-order and critical wetting transitions, and prewetting phenomena.
+The phase boundaries are computed by numerical solution of the GP equations.
+In addition, useful analytic results are obtained by extending the established double-parabola approximation to three components.